hydraulic-software/conveyor/guidebook/docs/faq/making-packages.md

 ## 5. How do I display a license agreement at install time?

 You can't.
-It's not idiomatic on macOS, impossible on Linux and not well supported by MSIX on Windows.
+User interactivity during installation is idiomatic on macOS, extremely discouraged on Linux and causes problems for network admins on Windows.
 Ask the user to agree in your app on first run instead.